David-Lor/pnytter/README.md

 ### Unfixable

 - Certain tweets are not available on certain regions due to legal reasons.
 Pnytter method `get_tweet` allows forcing the query of all available Nitter instances until available in one of them.

-### Solvable (pending)

-- The URL parsing of media (profile pictures) does not work with certain instances (known: `nitter.domain.glass`), in which case the object initialization fails.
+- Instances running certain versions of Nitter may not be compatible with the current Pnytter codebase.
+It is recommended to run/use a Nitter instance using an updated version, or a version according the release date of a targetted Pnytter version.

 ## Changelog